 - Compliance of the key governance documents with legal requirements and good practice

-The Company Secretary collates and consolidates the responses so that the Chairman can report back to the Board, highlighting significant improvements or deteriorations in any area.
+Responses are collated so that the Chairman can report back to the Board, highlighting significant improvements or deteriorations in any area.
 This will enable an open follow-up discussion resulting in actions being agreed for any areas requiring improvement.

 The Non-Executive Directors appraise the Chairman’s performance after consultation with the other Directors.
 The expectations of the Chairman are detailed in the Corporate Governance Section of the Annual report and are summarised in Section 9 below.